grant350/kuberform/README.md

 ## for major changes please fork the project.

-## this code cannot be distributed to for commercial use, please contact me for commercial use.
+## this code cannot be distributed for commercial use, please contact me for commercial use.

+## whats needed majorly is efficency and pre build components for people to use. now since this is nested there should be an option for a server middleware for images to load 64bit data.